 As we say “good riddance” to the cold-snowy days, apparently so does the rest of the world.
-Although many countries may not find the arrival of spring to be a reason to celebrate, there are a variety of festivals that welcome the new season and, believe it or not, some are the largest in the world.
-Learn about the reason for these unique celebrations as many welcome a new year, others rejuvenate and cleanse for the new season, and some well… they’re just stoked the warm weather has finally arrived!
+Although many countries may not find the arrival of spring to be a reason to celebrate, there are plenty of festivals that welcome the new season and, believe it or not, some of them are quite large.
+As many welcome a new year, others rejuvenate and cleanse for the new season.
+Some others, well… they’re just stoked the warm weather has finally arrived!

 International Spring Events